gausie/ajjthelyrics/Can't Maintain (2009)/Who Are You.md

 And what do you know?

 You're in my blood
-And you're in the hair
+And you're in my hair
 You're in my heart
 And you're in the air